jldiaz-uniovi/salvo/README.rst

 Option ``-e`` can influence the shape of the load received by the server.
 The default value (0.0) causes all M requests for the timeslot to be sent at the beginning of the timeslot.
-This will cause puntual and repetitive spikes in the server, which are not very realistic.
+This will cause punctual and repetitive spikes in the server, which are not very realistic.
 If ``-e 1.0`` is used instead, the M requests are evenly spaced within the N seconds of the timeslot.
 This is more realistic, but it will cause some request to be launched just at the end of the timeslot, which will overlap with the ones in the next timeslot.
-You can aso give other values such as ``-e 0.8`` which will cause that all the M requests of the timeslot will be launched at reqular spaces within the first 0.8*N seconds of the timeslot.
+You can aso give other values such as ``-e 0.8`` which will cause that all the M requests of the timeslot will be launched at regular spaces within the first 0.8*N seconds of the timeslot.
 This will leave some time at the end of the timeslot to process the pending requests before starting a new timeslot.